joseph8th/mbrot-db/README.md

 1. Configure your Apache2 webserver to enable `pdo_sqlite`.
 2. Change the `base_url` setting in `application/config/config.php` to your chosen URL.
 3. Make sure `GD` graphics library is working with your PHP5.
-2. [Download](http://fractals.dwscript.net/documentation.dws) a few of the `dataL?.sql3` files into `application/db` directory.
+4. [Download](http://fractals.dwscript.net/documentation.dws) a few of the `dataL?.sql3` files into `application/db` directory.
 (The app will determine which ones it can display automatically.)

-   a.
-Set all write permissions on the `db` directory and its contents, i.e., `chmod -R a+w db`
+   - Set all write permissions on the `db` directory and its contents, i.e., `chmod -R a+w db`
-   b.
-Change the owner *and* group of all the `dataL?.sql3` files to `root`.
+   - Change the owner *and* group of all the `dataL?.sql3` files to `root`.